-- Begin praying the Annunciation novena, "A Heart Open to God's Will" individually, with your family or a friend, or in union with your parish, school, or ministry community.
-Consider sharing parts of the novena on social media each day, encouraging others to join in.
-Pray that the Solemnity of the Annunciation would move hearts and open eyes to the gift of every human life. - ◆ Touch base with your pastor and/or appropriate parish staff one last time to make sure everything is in order.
-Be sure your pastor has copies of everything he needs, like the homily notes, intercessions, and the Blessing of a Child in the Womb.
+Touch base with your pastor and/or appropriate parish staff one last time to make sure everything is in order.
+Be sure your pastor has copies of the homily notes, intercessions, and the Blessing of a Child in the Womb, if desired.
 You may be asked to share copies of these with a deacon or sacristan who helps in preparations for the Sunday Mass.